 As a leader, Scar blamed his team.

-That is a big no-no. Accountability is vital for leaders to assume for themselves.
+no-no. Accountability is vital for leaders to assume for themselves.

 Scar borrowed too much inspiration from Simba, Timon, and Pumbaa’s “Hakuna Matata (no worries)” then passed off the failure as his team’s.